The non-Lefschetz locus of conics: Examples with Monomial Complete Intersections

-It is interesting to notice that $I(\C_A)$ is neither saturated nor unmixed: we can show using Macaulay2 that the primary components have codimension respectively $2,3,3,3,3,3,3,3,$ and $6$.
+\begin{ex} For $A=\kk[x_1,x_2,x_3]/(x_1^3, x_2^3, x_3^4)$, we have that $\cod \C_A=2$.
+It is interesting to note that $I(\C_A)$ is neither saturated nor unmixed: we can show using \texttt{Macaulay2} \cite{M2} that the primary components have codimension respectively $2,3,3,3,3,3,3,3,$ and $6$.
 The last component is Artinian, and does not correspond to any geometric component.
 Unlike Example \ref{ex semi}, the radical is also not unmixed, with the first component having codimension $2$ and the rest having codimension $3$:

 { }